 Looks to me they are prepared to fly a near empty aircraft between Sydney and Canberra just to get a 2 daily service into Sydney under the current bilateral agreements.
 I can only assume once the new bilateral agreements is signed, Canberra will be dropped.

-Qatar Airways becomes just the second airline to operate international flights to Canberra.
-Singapore Airlines currently offers the only international flights to the nation’s capital, flying Singapore-Canberra-Wellington 4 times per week.
+Qatar Airways becomes just the second airline to operate international flights to the nation’s capital.
+Singapore Airlines currently offers the only international flights to the Canberra, flying Singapore-Canberra-Wellington 4 times per week.

 Join the discussion HERE.